PatrickFenger/pythonAssignments/Assignment_1/readme.md

 import sys

-I think the only modules you need to download is xlrd and webget, because our webget return the path of the downloaded file.
+I think the only modules you need to download is xlrd and webget.
+The reason why you need to use our webget is because, our webget returns the filename of the downloaded file.

 The webget modules can be downloaded from this link : https://github.com/PatrickFenger/pythonAssignments/blob/master/Assignment_1/webget.py